 - Horrifying Hero: He's a wrathful angel possessing a dead human's body with god-like Reality Warper powers and a maniacal fixation on punishing sinners... which he does by dealing out nightmarish deaths and transformations.
 He's also willing to deal out the same punishments for even the most meagre crimes.
 If it wasn't for the fact he's normally shown dealing with absolute scum, he'd be an outright Villain Protagonist.

 - Humanoid Abomination: If his power and origins didn't tip you off, his disposition will.

 - Invincible Hero: The Spectre is one of the most powerful beings in the entire universe.
 Needless to say, he hasn't hung out with a bunch of mere mortals like the JSA much since The Golden Age of Comic Books.
-A memorable run on his comics side-stepped this by having his pass judgement on morally ambiguous situations and focusing his choices.
+A memorable run on his comics side-stepped this by having him pass judgement on morally ambiguous situations and focusing on his choices.

 - Joker Immunity: The Spectre once tried to pass Judgment on The Joker; he failed, because for all his viciousness, the Joker is still crazy, and thus not responsible for his acts.

 - Karmic Death: The Spectre arranges these.